 Case In Point: Phenomena

-One of the last things I really “got the hang of” when it came to designing NGSS-aligned curriculum was the use of phenomenon.
-The problem with this statement is that phenomena should have been where I started.
+I’ve said it before, and I’m sure I’ll say it again — the one thing I really should have started with was the last thing I really “got together.”
 When it comes to 3D learning, science isn’t about learning facts and figures for their own sake but rather in order to explain things that happen in the natural world — phenomena.

 Incorporating phenomena is an easy way to get started with three dimensional instruction.
 Before you introduce a new concept, present a phenomenon.
 This phenomenon should spark the kind of questions that your science concept will answer.

-In one learning sequence within my unit that incorporates NGSS standards on resource availability, the water cycle, weather, and climate, students collect and examine temperature data from three North American deserts.
+In one learning sequence within my large storyline that incorporates several NGSS standards through instructional sequences that address resource availability, the water cycle, weather, and climate, individual students collect and examine temperature data from three North American deserts.
 This data sparks questions like, Why aren’t all deserts hot?
 Why are some deserts hotter than others?
 What affects the temperatures of different areas?
 Why does temperature change throughout the year?

 The phenomenon also sparks observations.
 The northernmost desert has the coldest temperatures.
 The desert closest to the equator has the hottest temperatures.